tak-o-kat/go-lito/README.md

 ![Lito Serivce](https://raw.githubusercontent.com/tak-o-kat/go-lito/refs/heads/main/images/lito-service.png)

-If you do not see the above something went wrong and you will need to troubleshoot
+If you do not see the above something went wrong and you will need to troubleshoot.

 Congrats Lito is now ready to go, it will automatically start on it's own even if you reboot!

+## Next-Lito installation

+#### Coming soon!